SmallProdGame/NetworkingMMNode/README.md

 This NodeJS application has been made to work with the Unity3D package SmallProdGame Networking which is a networking solution that you can use with DOTS.
-You can find this package here https://github.com/SmallProdGame/NetworkingUnity .
+You can find this package here https://github.com/SmallProdGame/UnityNetworking .

-This project is still in Alpha and may not work perfectly.

 ## How to use it?